msalibian/RBF/paper.md

 data do not contain atypical observations.

-In the next Section we illustrate the use of the robust backfitting algorithm as implemented in the ``RBF'' package by applying it to a real data set.
+In the next Section we illustrate the use of the robust backfitting algorithm as implemented in the ``RBF`` package by applying it to a real data set.
 We also compare the results with those obtained with the standard backfitting approach.